Zalman Schachter-Shalomi: Early life

-Born Meshullam Zalman Schachter in 1924 to Shlomo and Hayyah Gittel Schachter in Żółkiew, Poland (now Ukraine), Schachter was raised in Vienna, Austria.
+Born Meshullam Zalman Schachter in 1924 to Shlomo and Hayyah Gittel Schachter in Żółkiew, Poland (now Zhovkva, Ukraine), Schachter spent his early years in Vienna, Austria.
 His father was a liberal Belzer hasid and had Zalman educated at both a Zionist high school and an Orthodox yeshiva.
-Schachter was interned in detention camps under the Vichy French and fled the Nazi advance by fleeing to the United States in 1941.
-He was ordained as an Orthodox rabbi in 1947 within the Chabad Lubavitch Hasidic community while under the leadership of the sixth Lubavitcher Rebbe, Yosef Yitzchok Schneersohn, and served Chabad congregations in Massachusetts and Connecticut.
+After the Anschluss, Schachter-Shalomi's family moved to Antwerp, Belgium, where he trained briefly as a diamond-cutter.
+After the Nazi conquest of The Netherlands, the Schachter family sought visas to the United States, and travelled to Marseille in France.